arjenmeek/queryduck/README.md

 It came into existence as a result of my never-ending desire to label and classify things both physical and digital in the most generally useful way possible.
 I've evaluated many systems and solutions for this but all of them turned out to suffer from various combinations of being too domain-specific, too complicated, too closed/proprietary or otherwise suffering from some fatal flaw within the context of my use cases.

+If you want to know more about the philosophical and/or structural background of the project, please read the documentation in the `docs` directory.

+## Repository structure

+To be expanded as the project grows.

+- `README.md` - this document
+- `docs/` - further documentation (start at `index.md`)

 ## Status & Roadmap